UnitexGramLab/.github/profile/README.md

 - **Documentation**: Help us improve our [documentation](https://github.com/UnitexGramLab/unitex-doc-usermanual).
 You can contribute by updating existing docs or creating new ones.

 ### 👩‍💻 Useful Resources
-- **Documentation**: Our comprehensive documentation can be found [here](https://unitexgramlab.org/getting-started).
+- **Documentation**: Our comprehensive documentation can be found [here](https://unitexgramlab.org/how-to-contribute).
 It covers everything from installation to advanced usage.
 - **User Forum**: Join the discussion and ask questions on our [forum](http://forum.unitexgramlab.org/).
-- **Tutorials**: We offer a variety of tutorials to help you get started with Unitex/GramLab.
-Check them out [here](https://unitexgramlab.org/getting-started).
+- **Tutorials**: We offer some tutorials to help you get started with Unitex/GramLab.
+Check them out [here](https://unitexgramlab.org/fr/blog/announcements/tutorials-in-english).

 Thank you for being part of our community and helping us make Unitex/GramLab better for everyone!